 Anthony Cacace

 Dr. Cacace is professor of audiology, in the Department of Communication Sciences & Disorders at Wayne State University.
 Prior to this position at Wayne State University, he was full time tenured faculty at Albany Medical College, Albany, NY within the Department of Surgery.
-At different points in his career, he headed the Audiology Department and Hearing Rehabilitation Center at Albany Medical Center Hospital and was also Director of Oto-neurological Research within the Division of Otolaryngology, Albany Medical College.
+At different points in his career, he headed the Audiology Department and Hearing Rehabilitation Center at Albany Medical Center Hospital and was also director of Oto-neurological Research within the Division of Otolaryngology, Albany Medical College.
 He then transitioned to the Department of Neurology, and was faculty with the Neurosciences Institute and the Center for Neuroscience Research.
 He was awarded a Fellowships with the American Speech-Language Hearing Association (ASHA) in 1997, and the American Academy of Audiology in 1991.
 He is also a member of the Association for Research in Otolaryngology and The American Audiology Society.

 Dr. Cacace is an expert in the areas of psychoacoustics, electroacoustics, electrophysiology, vestibular and balance assessment, repetitive transcranial magnetic stimulation and various magnetic resonance neuroimaging procedures.
 He teaches courses on medical issues, auditory processing disorders, tinnitus, research methods and design.
-He is also the primary supervisor for capstone projects withfin the department.
+He is also the primary supervisor for capstone projects within the department.

 Research interest(s)/area of expertise